 - This mark is not limited by the Conveying key messages mark, unless the mark for Conveying key messages is 0, in which case the mark for Application of grammatical knowledge of language and structures must also be 0. - There is no direct correlation between the two marks, but your first thought should be to see if the same mark is appropriate.
-For example, a candidate may have been given 7 ticks and you have awarded a mark of 4 for Conveying key messages.
-You may have had to hesitate when deciding on one of the ticks but just decided against it.
-This may then encourage you to give a mark of 5, rather than 4, for Application of grammatical knowledge of language and structures. - If a candidate leaves gaps, you must assume that any attempt would have been highly inaccurate and award a mark accordingly.
+For example, a candidate may have been given 5 ticks and you have awarded a mark of 3 for Conveying key messages.
+You may have had to hesitate when deciding on one of the ticks but gave the benefit of the doubt.
+This may then encourage you to consider a mark of 2, rather than 3, for Application of grammatical knowledge of language and structures. - If a candidate leaves gaps, you must assume that any attempt would have been highly inaccurate and award a mark accordingly.
 Not to do so will penalise unfairly those candidates who make an attempt but commit serious errors in so doing. - Perfection is not required for full marks.
 For example, occasional missing accents and minor spelling errors do not preclude a top band mark.
 However, if there are numerous minor errors and incorrect use of accents which change the meaning of a word, this is likely to have an impact on the mark for Application of grammatical knowledge of language and structures.